joao-gueifao-924/bpc-challenge/README.md

 ## Custom Modifications

 ### opencv/bpc Subtree Changes
-- **Unified YOLO Model**: Switched from one-model-per-object-class approach (initially provided by competition organizers) to single multi-class model
+- **Unified YOLO Model**: Replaced the original one-model-per-object-class approach (which used multiple pre-trained YOLO11n instances provided by competition organizers) with a single multi-class YOLO11m model.
+This new model was trained specifically on the 10 parts required for phase 2.
 - **FoundationPose Integration**: Main inference script delegates to FoundationPose for pose estimation
 - **Detection Filtering**: Hard-rules filtering based on object types/classes and spatial constraints
 - **Enhanced Dockerfiles**: Improved estimator and tester Docker environments
 - **Debugging Support**: Added `debugpy` for remote debugging in Docker

 ### FoundationPose Optimizations
-All custom optimizations for FoundationPose—especially those aimed at reducing video memory usage and enhancing runtime dependencies—are documented directly in the [joao-gueifao-924/FoundationPose](https://github.com/joao-gueifao-924/FoundationPose.git) repository.
+All custom optimizations for FoundationPos are documented directly in the [joao-gueifao-924/FoundationPose](https://github.com/joao-gueifao-924/FoundationPose.git) repository.
 For details on the specific improvements and techniques applied, please refer to that repository's documentation and commit history.

+Key optimizations include:
+- **Memory optimization**: Reduced GPU memory usage to accommodate development on a laptop with RTX 4060 (8GB VRAM)
+- **Dependency modernization**: Streamlined the dependency graph and updated to the latest versions, particularly CUDA and PyTorch libraries

 As a side note, similar video memory optimizations were also made for SAM-6D.
 Refer to `sam6d-exploration` branch commit history if interested to know more.